beaverstructures/Beaver/README.md

 <!-- DISCLAIMER -->
 ## ⚠️ Disclaimer
-Although being tested thoroughly Beaver probably contains errors – therefore no guarantee can be given that Karamba3D computes correct results.
+Although being tested thoroughly Beaver probably contains errors – therefore no guarantee can be given that Beaver computes correct results.
 Use of Beaver is entirely at your own risk.

 <!-- GETTING STARTED -->
 ## :baby: Getting Started